adobe-apiplatform/user-sync.py/en/user-manual/advanced_configuration.md

 # Additional Group Options

 It is possible for the User Sync Tool to sync group relationships that are not explicitly mapped out in `user-sync-config.yml`.
-Any LDAP group that a user belongs to directly can be mapped and targeted to an Adobe profile or user group using the `additional_groups` configuration option.
+Any identity source group that a user belongs to directly can be mapped and targeted to an Adobe profile or user group using the `additional_groups` configuration option.